Vsn-vsn/cryptonite_taskphase_vikasan/Luminarium/Pondering_Paths.md

 A relative path is interpreted relative to your current working directory (cwd).First we get into the root directory and then run the `challenge/run`.

 # Explicit relative paths, from /
 In most operating systems, including Linux, every directory has two implicit entries that you can reference in paths: . and ...
-The first, ., refers right to the same directory, so the following absolute paths are all identical to each other:
+The first, ., refers right to the same directory, so
-    /challenge
-    /challenge/.
-    /challenge/./././././././././
-    /./././challenge/././
-The following relative paths are also all identical to each other:
-    challenge
-    ./challenge
-    ./././challenge
-    challenge/.
 This challenge we use `.` in our relative paths to get the flag.
 We use the commands `cd /` to navigate to root and then `./challenge/run` to obtain the flag. `.` indicates the current directory we navigated to at the beginning.